amzn/computer-vision-basics-in-microsoft-excel/README.md

 Handwriting recognition is harder, unsurprisingly.
 The best performance is reached when the pen strokes data is available as a function of time (e.g., when recognizing handwriting input on a touch-screen).
 References are readily available online for further reading.

 In the example shown in the talk, even the weights of that single neuron were hand-crafted, not actually learned using a training algorithm.
-Even a single neuron would do better that the demo when actually trained.
+Even a single neuron would do better than the demo when actually trained.

 ### Q7:  How did you come up with the idea for using Microsoft Excel for this?